 Men and women gather in their respective groups to spend concentrated time in prayer and raise up requests.
 No one is imposed upon to pray out loud.
-Groups meet the first Monday of each month at the Trenton campus at 7:00 pm.
+Click here to see the next meeting time.

 Enlist in the Prayer Force

-Every member of Southpoint is encouraged to enlist at two points in the year (January and July) in one or more of our prayer teams for a six-month commitment:
+Every member of Southpoint is encouraged to enlist at two points in the year (January & July) in one or more of our prayer teams for a six-month commitment:

 Ministers’ Prayer Partners

 Those committed to praying for our Lead Minister Brett and Campus Minister Mark at least once per week, and being prayed for in return.

-Those committed to praying before or during one of our worship services in our Prayer Room behind the stage at Trenton, or backstage at Allen Park.
+Those committed to praying before or during one of our worship services in a Prayer Room behind the stage at Trenton, or backstage at Allen Park.
 Walk through the church building before worship, covering the auditorium and classrooms with prayer for the speakers, teachers, singers, and those who will attend.